-Chewing through data?
+Chewing through mobile data?
 6 ways to satisfy (or subdue) your appetite

 Don't pay through your nose just because you're data-hungry.
 Use our hacks for cutting costs without sacrificing phone time.